LiptonLeon/LiptonLeon/README.md

 # About me #
 ### Hello, I'm LiptonLeon 😄

 I am currently studying Computer Science at Lodz University of Technology and learning how to make cool games.
-My engine of choice is Godot, but I have used Unity and Unreal as well.
+My engine of choice is Godot, but I have experience with Unity and Unreal as well.

 # Game projects #